Boreas618/Notes/computer-networking/transportation-layer.md

 clientSocket.bind(('', 19157))
 ```

-A UDP socket is fully identified by a two-tuple consisting of a destination IP address and a destination port number.
+**A UDP socket is fully identified by a *two-tuple* consisting of a destination IP address and a destination port number.**

-The source port number is needed because the destination needs to send some information back to the source.
+A UDP communication is fully identified by a four-tuple consisting of a source IP address, source port number, destination IP address, and destination port number.
+The source IP address and port number are needed because the destination may need to send some information back to the source.

 **Connection-Oriented Mutiplexing and Demutiplexing**

-A TCP socket is identified by a four-tuple: (source IP address, source port number, destination IP address, destination port number)
+A TCP socket is identified by a ***four-tuple***: (source IP address, source port number, destination IP address, destination port number)

 In contrast with UDP, two arriving TCP segments with different source IP addresses or source port numbers will (with the exception of a TCP segment carrying the original connection- establishment request) be directed to two different sockets.